Indonesian Trade Union Confederation

-The KSPI is a active and vocal advocate for workers' rights in Indonesia, focusing on issues such as a national minimum wage, social security, the elimination of outsourcing practices, and workplace safety.
+The KSPI is an active and vocal advocate for workers' rights in Indonesia, focusing on issues such as a national minimum wage, social security, the elimination of outsourcing practices, and workplace safety.
 It often collaborates with other large Indonesian union confederations, such as the KSBSI and the KSPSI, on nationwide campaigns, forming a powerful, albeit sometimes fragmented, labour bloc.
 A significant part of the KSPI's recent activity has focused on opposing the controversial Omnibus Law on Job Creation (Undang-Undang Cipta Kerja).
 Union leaders, including KSPI's president, have argued that this law harms Indonesian workers by reducing severance pay, minimizing environmental protections, and decentralizing wage-setting policies, and have called for it to be repealed.
 The confederation has organized and led numerous large-scale strikes and demonstrations since the law's passage in 2020, mobilizing hundreds of thousands of workers in protest actions across major Indonesian cities.

 Together with other union groups, the KSPI has been involved in developing a formal roadmap for labour law reform in Indonesia.
 This effort is in line with recommendations from the International Labour Organization (ILO) to ensure the country's laws comply with international labour standards, particularly the ILO's eight fundamental conventions on freedom of association, collective bargaining, and the elimination of forced labour and child labour.
 The KSPI has also participated in broader social advocacy.
 In 2023, it joined an alliance with five other union confederations to propose improvements to the Mother and Child Welfare Bill.
 Their proposals included support for longer maternity and paternity leave, affordable childcare for workers, and the creation of decent work for care workers, framing these demands as essential for supporting working families and promoting gender equality in the workforce.